JoeG21/JoeG21/README.md

-# Hey y'all, I'm Joe 👋
+# Welcome y'all👋
 ## I'm a Full Stack Web Developer, Ruby on Rails and JavaScript program 👨‍💻

 - I'm always listening to music 🎶
-- Constantly learning something new 🧠
+- Constantly learning 🧠
 - 2021 Goals: Have my portfolio site up! ⭐️

 ## Languages and Tools 🛠: